 Pennsylvania:

-- The prescription requirement applies whether you plan to submit for insurance reimbursement or not.
+- A prescription will be needed whether you plan to submit for insurance reimbursement or not.

 New Jersey: